impactoss/impactoss-user-manual/guests/user-profile.md

 > _Available for: [Guests](/guests/guest.md), as well as all authorised users ([Contributors](/contributors/contributor.md), [Managers](/managers/manager.md), and [Administrators](/admins/admin.md))_

-Once logged in, all users will have a 'User Profile' link showing your name in the top right hand corner of their screen on all pages (see picture below).
-Clicking on this allows the user to edit their account details, including updating their password, by clicking on the 'edit' link in the top right hand corner of the content frame.
+Once logged in, you will have a 'User Profile' link showing your name in the top right hand corner of their screen on all pages (see (1) in picture below).

 ![](/assets/g-user-profile.png)
+_Screenshot from demo site ([demo.impactoss.org](https://demo.impactoss.org)) - all content for demo purposes only_

+From your account page you can (2) change your password and (3) update your account details.